Absolute values and tensor powers of irreducible characters: Abstract

 \section{Abstract}

 Let $ \chi $ be a character of a complex irreducible representation of a finite group $G$.
 We present a simple formula for the expectation of the random variable $(|\chi|/\chi(1))^{t} $ in terms of character ratios $ (|\chi(g)|/\chi(1))^{t}, \; g \in G, \; t \geq 0 $.
-As a follow up we briefly discuss asymptotic properties of the formula and its relation to the growth of dimensions of isotypic components in (virtual) tensor powers of irreducible representations
+As a follow up we briefly discuss asymptotic properties of the formula and its relation to the subject of growth of dimensions of isotypic components in (virtual) tensor powers of irreducible representations.
+Similar type of reasoning can be applied to some questions related to commuting probability.
+In particular, we obtain an analogue of Frobenis formula for the probability of an "event" $ |\chi( [x,y]^{-1}g)| = r $

 \onehalfspacing